Filiz Koç

-Filiz Koç (born 6 October 1986), aka Filiz Heilmann or Filiz Heilmann Koç, is a Turkish-German women's football midfielder, currently playing in the Turkish Women's First League for 1207 Antalya Muratpaşa Belediye Spor with jersey number 13.
+Filiz Koç (born 6 October 1986), aka Filiz Heilmann or Filiz Heilmann Koç, is a Turkish-German women's footballer who plays as a midfielder in the Turkish Women's First League for 1207 Antalya Muratpaşa Belediye Spor.
 She is a member of the Turkey women's team.
 She also has a media career as model, beauty pageant contestant, actress and sideline reporter.

 Early life

 Filiz Koç was born to a Turkish father and a German mother in Ankara, Turkey on 6 October 1986.
 Her father, Savaş Koç, played football for the Turkish Süper Lig-team Galatasaray SK between 1986 and 1990.

 Her national-footballer father met his later wife during a football match in Munich.
 The couple married in Turkey, but moved to Germany when Filiz was three years old. where her father continued his football career playing for the Bundesliga team Hannover 96.
 At age 16, she was naturalized in Germany, holding now dual citizenship.

 Filiz Koç completed her education in a private school to become an instructor for sports and fitness.

 In her early years, she preferred to be called after her mother's family name "Heilmann" hoping so to have more opportunities.
 Later on, however, she began using her father's surname "Koç".